mstelmakh/Interpreter/README.md

 }
 ```

+Where `fn` is the keyword to declare a function.

 If the function doesn't have a `return` statement, it returns `nil`.

 To call a function use the following syntax: